OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/nvidia_gpu_passthrough.md

 ## Sample VM Template

 Here is a sample VM Template that incorporates all the recommended attributes for an AI workload VM with an NVIDIA H100 GPU.

-Here is a sample VM Template that incorporates all the recommended attributes for an AI workload VM with an NVIDIA H100 GPU.
 This template is a reference.
 To meet your specific requirements, specify `MEMORY`, `VCPU`, `IMAGE_ID`, and other parameters.
-This template is a reference.
-You should adapt `MEMORY`, `VCPU`, `IMAGE_ID`, and other parameters to your specific needs.
-{{< /alert >}}

 ```default
 CONTEXT=[